smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/04-GCE-compute-engine/README.md

 But wait...
 Configuring a machine with a developer environment...
 We already did that! 💡 That is the **Le Wagon data setup**! 👌

-In this exercice, we will configure a VM instace, run the Le Wagon data setup on it.
+In this exercise, we will configure a VM instace, run the Le Wagon data setup on it.
 Then we will see how to drive it 🚀

 ## Create a Compute Engine instance